Merck (MEX:MRK) Cyclically Adjusted FCF per Share: MXN83.10 (As of Mar. 2026)

 Merck Business Description

 Merck makes pharmaceutical products to treat several conditions in a number of therapeutic areas, including cardiometabolic disease, cancer, and infections.
-Within cancer, the firm's immuno-oncology platform is growing as a major contributor to overall sales.
-The company also has a substantial vaccine business, with treatments to prevent pediatric diseases as well as human papillomavirus, or HPV.
+Within cancer, the firm's immuno-oncology platform, led by Keytruda, is a major contributor to overall sales.
+The company also has a substantial vaccine business aimed at preventing pediatric diseases, as well as Gardasil for human papillomavirus.
 Additionally, Merck sells animal health-related drugs.
-From a geographical perspective, just under half of the company's sales are generated in the United States.
+From a geographical perspective, 47% of the company's sales are generated from US human health (pharmaceuticals and vaccines).